FPGA-MAFIA/fpga_mafia_wiki/docs/TFM/projectTool/bashrc.md

 - Adjust how the Bash shell behaves for that user.
 - It's all about making the command line work the way you want it to for your user account.

-Because we're using Windows, and the `~/.bashrc` file is meant for Linux, it might seem unnecessary to install it.
+Because we're using Windows, and the `~/.bashrc` file is meant for Linux, it might seem unnecessary to add it.
 However, here's why we still install it: We're using GitBash, which acts like a Linux terminal.
 When we open GitBash, it reads the `~/.bashrc` file, so having it installed helps configure our GitBash environment.

 ## Seting bashrc
 ```